diagrams/diagrams-doc/doc/arrow.rst

   shaft of an arrow.
 However, when setting the styles individually, the fill color should be used for the head and tail, and line color for the shaft.
-This issue can be avoided entirely by using, for example, `headColor .~ blue` to set the color instead of `headStyle
+This issue can be avoided entirely by using, for example, `headStyle %~ fc blue` to set the color instead of `headStyle
   %~ fc blue`.

 Placing an arrow at a point